Plan Then Action:High-Level Planning Guidance Reinforcement Learning for LLM Reasoning: Approach of

 The proof can be seen in appendix \ref{sec:proof}.
 Leveraging the conclusion from \citep{qian2025demystifying}, since $H(y)$ depends solely on the fixed distribution of the answer and is independent of the model's reasoning steps, it can therefore be regarded as a constant.
 In our Theorem~\ref{thm:1}, the upper bound of the error probability $p_{\text{error}}$ is governed by the conditional mutual information $ I(\hat{y}; y \mid t, q), $ which measures the statistical dependence between the predicted output $\hat{y}$ and the true label $y$, given the auxiliary analytic plan $t$.
-In other words, the larger the shared information between $\hat{y}$ and $y$ under the guidance of the analytic plan $t$, the tighter the achievable upper bound on the error probability.
-Thus, our theoretical analysis illustrates that enabling the LLM to generate an analytic plan $t$ is essential for improving reasoning performance.
+In other words, the larger the shared information between $\hat{y}$ and $y$ under the guidance of the analytic plan $t$, the tighter the upper achievable limit on the probability of error. \